truongsonghiep/journey-to-the-west/chapter-066.md

 My mulberry lance is quick to bind a fiend;
 My cleric sleeve can a monster subdue.
 In Bincheng now a peaceful life I lead;
-867
-867
 The earth resounds with fame of Little Zhang."*

-When the fiendish king heard what was said, he smiled scornfully, saying, “Prince, what method of longevity did you manage to cultivate, when you left your own country and followed that Preceptor of State-King Bodhisattva?
+When the fiendish king heard what was said, he smiled scornfully, saying, *"Prince, what method of longevity did you manage to cultivate, when you left your own country and followed that Preceptor of State-King Bodhisattva?
 Good enough, I suppose, to capture a water fiend of the River Huai!
 How could you allow those false and specious words of Pilgrim Sun to goad you across a thousand hills and ten thousand waters and into surrendering your life here?
 You think you still have long life without